Housing

 Housing Availability & Eligibility

 Undergraduate and Postbac Premed students are not guaranteed University Housing.
 The School is allotted a limited number of spaces by Columbia Residential each semester for new assignments.
-Student demand for housing regularly exceeds the allotment and both new and continuing students may apply for University Housing.
+Student demand for housing regularly exceeds the allotment, and both new and continuing students may apply for University Housing.

-University Housing is available to students, couples, and students with dependent children on a limited basis and priority is given to those students moving from great distances.
+University Housing is available to students, couples, and students with dependent children on a limited basis and priority is given to those students moving from further distances.
 Students who live within 50 miles of campus will most likely be placed on the waiting list.

 Only students who are enrolled full time at GS (12 or more points per semester) may apply for University Housing.
 Postbac Premed students enrolled for less than 12 points are also eligible for University Housing if they are registered for at least 9 points and are simultaneously fulfilling their clinical volunteer work requirement of at least 3 hours per week and 42 hours per semester.